 Will the weather be naughty or nice in New York this Christmas?
 What will the weather bring us this Christmas and Christmas Eve?
 Will it snow for Christmas?

-The Brooklyn Raindeer Report™: 2012 Christmas Weather in NYCIn a nutshell: Christmas Eve and Christmas Day are predicted to be partly cloudy, with the possibility of rain and maybe snow showers.
-Look for highs in the mid-to-upper 30s and overnight lows in the mid 20s, according to timeanddate.com.
+The Brooklyn Raindeer Report™: 2013 Christmas Weather in NYCIn a nutshell: Christmas Eve and Christmas Day are predicted to be partly cloudy, with highs in the upper 30s and overnight lows in the 20s, according to timeanddate.com.

 New sleds and winter snow boots won't be useful this Christmas Day.
 However, kids might try out new skateboards or bikes, scarves, hats and warm coats — and all indoor toys might prove useful as the afternoon weather will be damp and chilly.